hacktoolkit/hacktoolkit/README.md

 For information on how to use Git Submodules, read <http://git-scm.com/book/en/Git-Tools-Submodules>.

+In addition to the normal `git clone` or `git pull`, two commands are necessary to keep the submodules up-to-date:

+1. `git submodule init` after cloning
+2. `git submodule update` updates all the submodules

 ## Contributing

 Hacktoolkit is always looking for help, whether you are a designer or a developer.
 If you would like to be a maintainer for Hacktoolkit, contact Jonathan Tsai (<https://github.com/jontsai>).
+The majority of people should probably just fork this repository and issue pull requests.

 * Always include a `README`(`.md` is preferred) file in each directory, unless it is a leaf
 * Follow the best practices and coding style guides for that language, platform, or API